TEACH Grant

 • Be enrolled in a TEACH-Grant-eligible program.

 • Meet certain academic achievement requirements (generally, scoring above the 75th percentile on one or more portions of a college admissions test or maintaining a cumulative GPA of at least 3.25).
-For specific information about the academic requirements, talk to the financial aid office at your college or career school.

-• Receive TEACH Grant counseling that explains the terms and conditions of the TEACH Grant service obligation.
+• Receive TEACH Grant Counseling that explains the terms and conditions of the TEACH Grant service obligation.
 You must complete counseling each year that you receive a TEACH Grant.

 • Sign a TEACH Grant Agreement to Serve.